 Delicious.

-Great w fatty sausages and red sauce. — a year ago
+Great w fatty sausages and red sauce. — 2 years ago

 A nice amount of complexity and structure for an annata.
 Nose shows macerated cherry, moist gravel, spice, rich leather.
 In the mouth it’s got very good flavor intensity, with focused and piercing fruit and savory elements, all supported by some nice tannins and good acids.
 A vigorous specimen. — 2 years ago